Verotika: "Drukija Contessa of Blood"

-Production
+Production and release

 Verotika is based on comic books by published by Verotik, a company owned by writer-director Glenn Danzig.
 Danzig has referred to Verotika as a tribute to horror anthology films such as Black Sabbath and Trilogy of Terror.
 The third segment in the film, "Drukija Contessa of Blood", has been described as "a take" on historical figure and murderer Elizabeth Báthory.

-Release and reception

 Verotika premiered on June 13, 2019 at the Cinepocalypse film festival in Chicago, Illinois.
 Throughout the screening, the film elicited laughter from the audience.
 In a Q&A session following the showing, Danzig asserted that he did not intend for the film to be comedic, stating that viewers laughed at parts that "[he] wouldn't have".
 The film had its international premiere at the Sitges International Fantastic Film Festival in Catalonia, Spain on October 4, 2019.

-Verotika was panned by critics, with multiple publications comparing it to the 2003 film The Room, which is commonly considered to be one of the worst films ever made.
-Patrick Bromley of Bloody Disgusting wrote that "the audience reaction at Cinepocalypse suggests that Verotika has a future as a midnight movie in the same vein as The Room.
-There's plenty of entertainment and plenty of laughs to be had, even if I'm not sure it's what director Danzig originally intended.
-Creating a new horror cult favorite might just be the most punk rock thing he could have done."
-Nick Allen of Vulture wrote that Verotika "[follows] in the tradition of Ed Wood and Tommy Wiseau", and noted that Danzig may have unwittingly created "the horror-comedy of the year".
-Nuno Silva said of the film "she's asleep but the boobs are awake".
-Alex McLevy of The A.V.
-Club called the film "funny on a level that most comedies can't achieve.
-It's that rare fusion of painstakingly expressed love and total lack of ability that deliver the best of bad cinema, and [Danzig] should be proud."